Passing the Baton: High Throughput Distributed Disk-Based Vector Search with BatANN: Distributed Vector Search

 Notice that {\em each step of beam search requires a round trip between the orchestrator and one or more servers with relevant vectors}.
 Our work departs from DistributedANN in viewing these round-trips as problematic in servers that need to run at the highest possible query rates: each time an orchestrator thread pauses to collect results, resources are locked up on the orchestrator, and because the number of concurrent orchestrator threads running in a node is limited, we could reach a state in which nodes are underutilized because their orchestrator threads are all waiting.

-\textbf{CoTra \cite{zhi_towards_2025}} is an in-memory distributed search system that builds a global graph which is distributed across nodes networked with remote direct memory access hardware: RDMA.
+\textbf{CoTra \cite{zhi_towards_2025}} is an in-memory distributed search system that builds a global graph which is distributed across nodes networked with remote direct memory access (RDMA) hardware.
 At query time, a central routing index identifies `primary' shards which contain a large number of relevant points, and `secondary' shards which are expected to be less relevant.
 Each primary node then maintains its own beam, and issues asynchronous requests and remote reads to other primary and secondary partitions to get neighborhoods and distance comparisons.
 The beams of the primary nodes are regularly synced in a procedure called co-search.

-A concern raised by CoTra is the cost of the RDMA hardware on which it depends.
-Even as MLs are becoming more and more dependent on RAG databases, security and privacy issues are forcing more and more of them to operate in dedicated servers on the premises of the data owners.
-RDMA may simply price these users out of a CoTra-like solution.

 Notice that both the above approaches rely on a send/receive pattern of communication where some query state on one server is dependent on distance computation results or one-sided RDMA reads of data held in the memories of other servers.
 In the next section, we discuss the \name{} architecture, which introduces a new asynchronous flow communication pattern in which entire queries are handed off from server to server as computation progresses.
-The focus shifts: in \name{}, our goal will be to do as much work as we can at each hop of the task.
+The focus shifts: in \name{}, our goal will be to do as much work as we can before resorting to inter-server communication.